Abraham Buford: Military career

 Buford's men were on the north side of the Santee River, unable to help during the Battle of Lenud's Ferry.

-Forced to withdraw following the surrender of Charleston on May 12, the 3rd Virginia Continentals were trapped on May 29 by a British and American Loyalist force under Lieutenant Colonel Banastre Tarleton.
-When Buford refused Tarleton's demand to surrender, Tarleton ordered an assault which inflicted casualties so severe that the Americans tried to surrender.
+Forced to withdraw upon hearing that General Lincoln had surrendered Charleston on May 12, Buford led his troops and wagons northward on muddy roads to escort South Carolina's governor, John Rutledge, to safety in North Carolina.
+However, the 3rd Virginia Continentals were pursued by a British and American Loyalist force under Lieutenant Colonel Banastre Tarleton, which included at least 270 cavalry (or 700) and mounted infantry.
+On May 29, the pursuers caught Buford's men, sometimes numbered as 380 infantry troops and a small number of cavalry, at Waxhalls nears the North Carolina border.
+When Buford first delayed til Rutledge and his wagons were safe, then refused Tarleton's demand to surrender, Tarleton ordered his heavy dragoons to assault the patriot center, while the rest of his cavalry and infantry swept along their flanks.
+This inflicted casualties so severe that the Americans tried to surrender.
+Buford raised a white flag and ordered his men to lay down their arms.
 While Buford was calling for quarter, Tarleton's horse was struck by a musket ball and fell.
-This gave the loyalist cavalrymen the impression that the rebels had shot at their commander while asking for mercy, and thus engaged in what Tarleton later described as "a vindictive asperity not easily restrained"; many American soldiers were sabred to death as they attempted to give up.
-The incident became known as the Waxhaw Massacre, and became strong propaganda story in the southern states.
+Either Tarleton deliberately ignored the surrender attempt or Loyalist cavalrymen became enraged that the rebels had shot at their commander while asking for mercy, they attacked the unarmed Americans with sabres and bayonets.
+Tarleton later described the result as "a vindictive asperity not easily restrained".
+113 Americans were killed, 150 wounded and 53 captured.
+The incident became known as the Waxhaw Massacre, and became strong propaganda story in the southern states as well as later battles.
 From that time onward, "Tarleton's Quarter" (meaning give no quarter) was an American battle cry in the Southern theater.